claradaia/shipping-extras/shipping-extras/README.md

 #### Shipping discounts

-- Access the pre populated store as John Doe
+- Log in to the pre populated store as John Doe (username `jdoe`, password `jdoe`)
-- Add a few items to your cart
+- Add items to your cart
-- Go to checkout and check the shipping costs
+- Go to checkout and check the shipping costs.
+Increase and decrease quantities to check discounts for each subtotal tier.

 #### VIP Customer shipping

-- Access the pre populated store as Victor Irving Parker
+- Log in to the pre populated store as Victor Irving Parker (username `viparker`, password `viparker`)
-- Add a few items to your cart
+- Add items to your cart
 - Go to checkout and check the shipping costs